kpmeen/clammyscan/README.md

 }
 ```

-The properties should be fairly self-explanatory.

 ## Available BodyParsers

+Currently, the BodyParsers only support `multipart/form-data` based file uploads.

 ### scan

 Takes two arguments.
 A function for saving the file content in parallel with the AV scan.
 And a function for handling removal of the file in case it is infected.
-This is the most powerful of the available parsers.
+This is the most powerful of the currently available parsers.

 This is also the parser to use if you need to provide custom handling for saving the file.

 ### scanOnly
-Is a convenience that just scans your input stream and returns a result without persisting the file in any way.
+Scans your file and returns a result without persisting the file in any way.

 ```scala
   def scanFile = Action(clammyScan.scanOnly) { request =>